actions/delete-package-versions/README.md

   ### Delete oldest version of a package

-  To delete the oldest version of a package that is hosted in the same repo as the workflow the __package-name__ input is required.
+  To delete the oldest version of a package that is hosted, the __package-name__ input is required.

   __Example__